Inderøy Municipality: Churches

-The Church of Norway has four parishes (sokn) within the municipality of Inderøy.
+The Church of Norway has four parishes (sokn) within Inderøy Municipality.
 It is part of the Nord-Innherad prosti (deanery) in the Diocese of Nidaros.

 History

-During the Middle Ages Inderøy was called Eynni iðri, meaning the inner island, which is still the meaning of the word Inderøy.
+During the Middle Ages, the Inderøya peninsula was called Eynni iðri, meaning the inner island, which is still the meaning of the word Inderøy.
 Saurshaug (now Sakshaug) was an important political centre until the 20th century.
-In the Middle Ages it was the centre of the county Øynafylket, also including Beitstad and Verran.
+In the Middle Ages it was the centre of the county Øynafylket (which also included the areas of Beitstad and Verran.
 The Old Sakshaug Church was opened by Archbishop Eysteinn Erlendsson in 1184 and was the county church.
 Many of the construction techniques used in the archbishop's cathedral Nidarosdomen in Trondheim were experimented with on Old Sakshaug Church.
 Also the village of Sandvollan has a church from the Middle Ages, Hustad Church.

 During the late Middle Ages and until the breakup of the union between Sweden and Norway Inderøy was the seat of the Governor, Judge, and Tax Collector of Nordre Trondhjems amt, thus it was the county capital of the old Nord-Trøndelag county.
-The district court for the north central part of Trøndelag county is still named after Inderøy.
+Later, the areas lent its name to the Inderøy District Court which formerly had jurisdiction over parts of Trøndelag county.

-The city was first described by a Norwegian poet, Aasmund Olavsson Vinje, in 1860 who depicted its panorama from Rolsbakken.
+The area was described by a Norwegian poet, Aasmund Olavsson Vinje, in 1860 who depicted its panorama from Rolsbakken.

 Government

-All municipalities in Norway, including Inderøy, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Trøndelag District Court and the Frostating Court of Appeal.
+Inderøy Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

 The administrative centre of Inderøy is Straumen where most of the commercial services are based.
 Municipal services are located about 1 km to the north, at Sakshaug.
-There are several boroughs in Inderøy: Kjerknesvågen, Mosvik, Røra, Sandvollan, Sakshaug, and Utøy.
+There are several boroughs in Inderøy: Kjerknesvågen, Mosvik, Røra, Sandvollan, Sakshaug, and Utøya.
 Each has its own primary school and community centre.

 Municipal council

-The municipal council (Kommunestyre) of Inderøy is made up of 25 representatives that are elected to four-year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Inderøy Municipality is made up of 25 representatives that are elected to four-year terms.
+The tables below show the current and historical composition of the council by political party.